 This post may include affiliate links.
 Thank you for your support.

-Update: This post was originally published in December 2015.
-I made edits to the post below, including adding more information about making the creamiest, dreamiest mashed butternut squash at home!
+Update: This recipe was originally published in December 2015.
+I made edits to the article below to include more information about making the creamiest, dreamiest mashed butternut squash at home.

 Hi, friends!
 I hope you are hungry, because today it’s all about my favorite part of the holiday table – the side dishes!